Why did I receive court papers from the District Court about a debt?

 - File your counterclaim in the same court location as the original case.

-- Pay the filing fee and the service fee if there is one.
-(Filing and Service fees can be found on the, DCA-109, District Court Civil Cost Schedule).
+- Pay the filing fee (filing fees can be found on the, DCA-109, District Court Civil Cost Schedule).

 - If you cannot afford the fees, file a Request for Waiver of Prepaid Costs, CC-DC-089.